pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-Parameters
+Parameters:
-- channels (String|Symbol|Array) — One or more channels to subscribe to.
-Supports wildcards.
+- channels (String | Symbol | Array): One or more channels (supports wildcards).
-- channel_groups (String|Symbol|Array) — One or more channel groups to subscribe to.
+- channel_groups (String | Symbol | Array): One or more channel groups.
-- presence (String|Symbol|Array) — One or more channels to presence-subscribe to.
+- presence (String | Symbol | Array): One or more channels to presence-subscribe.
-- presence_callback (Lambda) — Called for each presence event from wildcard subscribe.
+- presence_callback (Lambda one-arg): Presence events from wildcard subscribe.
 Works only with http_sync: true.
-- with_presence (Boolean) — Also subscribe to the presence channels of provided channels.
-See Presence Events.
+- with_presence (Boolean): Also subscribe to presence channels for the listed channels.
+See Presence Events for event types.
-- http_sync (Boolean) — Default false.
-Async returns future (call value).
-If true, returns array of Envelope(s) (one per message).
+- http_sync (Boolean, default false): Async returns future; if true, returns array of Envelopes (one per message).
-- callback (Lambda) — Called for each retrieved message.
+- callback (Lambda one-arg): Called for each retrieved message.
 Works only with http_sync: true.

-##### Event listeners
+Event listeners:

-Subscription responses are handled by a Listener.
+- Subscription responses are delivered via Listener.
 See Listeners section.

 ### Sample code